HerbertMauerer/sysinternals/sysinternals/downloads/procmon.md

 The best way to become familiar with Process Monitor's features is to read through the help file and then visit each of its menu items and options on a live system.

+## Note on use of symbols:
+When you configure the path to DBGHELP.DLL and the symbol path uses the symbol server, the location of DBGHELP.DLL also has to contain the SYMSRV.DLL supporting the server paths used.
+See [SymSrv documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/symsrv) or more information on how to use symbol servers.

 ## Screenshots